ethica26 agenda

 -

-Expert legal update on the UK Modern Slavery Act, EU CSDDD, and what boards must prepare for.
+Expert legal update from Global Laaw Firm, Jones Day on the UK Modern Slavery Act, EU CSDDD, EU forced labour import ban and beyond and what boards must prepare for.

 -